dynatrace-oss/cloud-snippets/aws/aws-ecr-event-forwarder/README.md

 ### 1. Set up secret with OpenPipeline Api-Token

-Replace the Api-Token in the following command with a valid [access token](https://docs.dynatrace.com/docs/manage/access-control/access-tokens) that has the `open-pipeline.ingest.events.security` token scope:
+Replace the Api-Token in the following command with a valid [access token](https://docs.dynatrace.com/docs/manage/access-control/access-tokens) that has the `openpipeline.events_security` token scope:

 ```bash
 aws secretsmanager create-secret \